cap-tee/cheri-docs/morello/BareMetalOnMorello/HelloWorldCommandLine/HelloWorldCommandLine.md

  ## Overview
  This guide covers
  * Locate the example C / C++ files
- * Using the make file to compile the example code into elf binary files
+ * Use the make file to compile the example code into elf binary files
  * Format for compiling Morello code into elf binary files
  * Generate image files for the FVP
  * Locate the firmware files